Armstrong-lsw/SR_Self_Align/scripts/datasets/DataPreparation.md

 ### For training

 for data preparation, we follow these steps.
-1. For convenience, we rename raw dataset image name [can use ubuntu to do this]:
+1. For convenience, we rename raw dataset image name [can use other approaches to do this]:
     ```
     scripts/datasets/train/rename_sor_tar.py
     ```